 Wittman did not respond to WHRO’s request for comment on the map.

 Right now, Republicans hold five of Virginia’s congressional districts and Democrats hold six.
-Two of those - Hampton Roads’ 2nd District and central Virginia’s 7th District - are considered competitive swing districts that have been known to switch party representation.
+Two - Hampton Roads’ 2nd District and central Virginia’s 7th District - are considered competitive swing districts that have been known to switch party representation.

 Democrats want a map designed to make it easier for fellow Democrats to get elected in 10 of Virginia’s congressional districts.
 The 11th district in Southwest Virginia would remain politically friendly to Republicans.

-Currently, the 8th Congressional District is firmly in Northern Virginia and encompasses Arlington, Alexandria, Fairfax and Falls Church.
+The current 8th Congressional District is firmly in Northern Virginia and encompasses Arlington, Alexandria, Fairfax and Falls Church.

 Democratic Rep. Don Beyer represents that district now and said in a statement that he plans to run in the redrawn 8th.